-2023 4-H Livestock Auction Buyers
+2024 4-H Livestock Auction Buyers

-The 4-H Livestock Auction Committee, Purdue Extension-Warren County, and the 4-H Fair Board would like to thank the following individuals and businesses who supported the 2023 4-H livestock Auction.
+The 4-H Livestock Auction Committee, Purdue Extension-Warren County, and the 4-H Fair Board would like to thank the following individuals and businesses who supported the 2024 4-H livestock Auction.
 We appreciate everyone's support, resilience, and participation this year.
 We would also like to thank our auctioneers, sale organizers, and sale clerks who volunteered their time and skills.
-Please mark your calendars for the 2024 4-H Livestock Auction on Saturday, June 22 at 7 p.m. in the Coliseum.